 Scalloped hammerhead sharks were last assessed in 2009 and determined to be overfished and overfishing is occurring.
 As a result, a rebuilding plan was established for 2013 through 2023.

 Since the last stock assessment, SEDAR has updated their approach to assessing stocks, now utilizing research track assessments to better incorporate recent information into existing assessments.
 Although the results from research track assessments cannot be directly used for stock/species management (due to the time intensive nature of the assessment and availability of the most recent data), SEDAR is now using "operational" assessments that will allow updated data to be used in established research tracks for more timely and accurate results.
 The first Atlantic HMS stocks to be assessed using this approach is the hammerhead shark complex; the assessment is underway.

-NOAA Fisheries recently finalized Amendment 14 to the 2006 Consolidated HMS FMP (88 FR 4157, January 24, 2023) with a draft amendment released in 2020 (85 FR 60132, September 24, 2020; Supplement to Draft Amendment 14: 87 FR 3504, January 24, 2022).
+NOAA Fisheries recently finalized Amendment 14 to the 2006 Consolidated HMS FMP (88 FR 4157, January 24, 2023); the draft amendment was released in 2020 (85 FR 60132, September 24, 2020; Supplement to Draft Amendment 14: 87 FR 3504, January 24, 2022).
 This amendment established a new framework for the establishment of acceptable biological catch and annual catch limits for most Atlantic shark fisheries.
 Amendment 14 does not contain a proposed or final rule, regulatory text, or change any fishery quotas.
 Amendment 14 and any resulting rulemakings applying its provisions would not impact oceanic whitetip sharks once they are added to the prohibited shark species group.
 However, a follow-on rulemaking implementing Amendment 14 would impact management measures for hammerhead shark species.
 Any rulemakings applying the provisions of Amendment 14 would be finalized after this rulemaking and would consider the cumulative impacts from this action.
+NOAA Fisheries recently completed the scoping phase for Amendment 16 to the 2006 Consolidated HMS FMP and we are now considering possible options for future Atlantic shark management based on the framework action in Amendment 14.

-The recovery plan for oceanic whitetip sharks and the updated stock assessment for hammerhead sharks may result in management decisions that may include more restrictive measures than the proposed actions, and have impacts on the overall shark fishery.
+The recovery plan for oceanic whitetip sharks and the updated stock assessment for hammerhead sharks may result in management decisions that may include more restrictive measures than the preferred alternatives, and have impacts on the overall shark fishery.
 Until the finalization of these actions, further speculation of these impacts is not possible.
 NOAA Fisheries is not aware of any other reasonable foreseeable future actions that would impact the shark fisheries or have impacts in the areas affected by this rule.